-Everyday life can be very challenging for someone suffering from Alzheimer’s or dementia.
-As the disease progresses, older adults begin to have even more trouble with mental issues such as remembering, reasoning, thinking, and processing.
+Everyday life can be very challenging for someone with Alzheimer’s or dementia.
+Older adults have even more trouble with mental issues such as remembering, reasoning, thinking, and processing as the disease progresses.

-While there’s not much caregivers can do to slow the progression of the disease, they can make simple adaptations at home that cause navigating and completing daily tasks to be much easier.
-This allows individuals to remain as independent as possible and goes a long way towards reducing their frustration and anxiety.
+While there’s not much caregivers can do to slow the progression of the disease, they can make simple adaptations at home that cause navigating and completing daily tasks much easier.
+This allows individuals to remain as independent as possible and goes a long way toward reducing their frustration and anxiety.

 Here are some steps you can take to make the home area of your loved one or person you’re caring for more dementia-friendly:

 1. Eliminate clutter.
 Those with dementia can get easily distracted.
 If too much clutter surrounds them, it is hard for them to find the items they need.
 Remove unnecessary items so they can focus on the items they use most frequently.

 2. Pay attention to colors and patterns.
 Using contrasting colors within a living space can be helpful for those with dementia, allowing them to see what they need.
 For example, placing a white plate on a red placement will clearly show them where to eat.
 However, too much of a good thing can be a problem.
 Using too many décor patterns can create confusion, agitation, and too much visual stimulation, making it difficult to see necessary objects.

 3. Leave doors open and/or add simple signs.
 Those with dementia may forget how to navigate their home and can easily mix up rooms.
 By leaving interior doors open, the insides of rooms are visible.
 Putting up one-word signs (such as “food”) or pictures (such as of a toilet or bed), with an arrow pointing the way to these rooms, can make life so much easier for struggling adults.
 (On the other hand, if rooms should be off-limits, keep those doors closed.)